LukeShortCloud/rootpages/src/ansible.rst

 -  inventory_hostname = The hostname of the current host that is being used.
 -  groups = A list of all hosts and groups from the inventories that are loaded.
 -  group_names = A list of all of the groups that the current host is a part of.
+-  playbook_dir = The full path to the directory where the current playbook is located.
+-  role_path = The full path to the current role in use.

 [4][69]